n0hype/hello-world/README.md

 So now I am doing another edits, or should I reate new branch?

-I update something on web
+I update something on web.
-Update more on web
+Updating more on web.